tarantool/doc/doc/2.1/tutorials/sql_tutorial.rst

 ================================================================================

-This tutorial is a demonstration of the SQL feature introduced in Tarantool 2.0.
+This tutorial is a demonstration of the SQL feature introduced in Tarantool 2.x series.
 There are two ways to go through this tutorial:

 * read what we say the results are and take our word for it, or
-* copy and paste each section and see everything work with Tarantool 2.0.
+* copy and paste each section and see everything work with Tarantool 2.1.

 You'll encounter all the functionality that you'd encounter in an "SQL-101" course.